bhatshakran/musicfy/README.md

 [build-run.sh](build-run.sh) script.
 You may want to edit it to change system specific details such as open port numbers.

-If you make changes to Keycloak, particularly changes to the OIDC client attributes you may need to replace the [keycloak.json](keycloak.json) file with the one downloaded from the Keycloak server.

 The password for the `admin` user can be found in the [docker-compose.yaml](docker-compose.yaml) file.
 Both the username and password are configured via environment variables which can be